Matt-Jones-Developer/plan_up-daily_planner/README.md

 I simple day planner to help get your work day organised.
 Set an a new todo entry in a time block and hit the save button to store it.
 Upon refresh, the data persists.
 A light/dark mode button is also featured.

-## Overview

-Another confused, frustrating effort to achieve something that seemed so simple; yet I do not feel like I acknowledged how to accomplish this at all.
-I studied the weeks notes, re-watched videos, thought the Todo app was the clue, eventually got there, very painfully.
-Compounded by Jquery made it worse.

----
-## Overview: MID-COURSE RANT: (*warning!*)
-#
-This course needs to teach me how to be an amazing front-end developer, to think like an actual programmer, I need to be fluent in Javascript and CSS - I am finding the last few weeks material to be too far removed from what I need currently - confidence in good programming, ability to solve problems etc.
-I wish we could spend way more time on vanilla Javascript, advanced CSS and design stuff.
-My icons are a mess and the dark/light icon is broken.

-#

 <!-- the product -->

 ## The Product